 Frangokastello is one of the most famous beaches of Crete, famous for the local Venetian castle on the beautiful beach and the legendary ghosts of Drosoulites.
 It is located 13km east of Hora Sfakion, 80km southeast of Chania, in a small valley south of the White Mountains in Crete, Greece.

-The extensive, sheltered and gently shelving sandy beach beach of Frangokastelo is truly magnificent, with sand and shallow turquoise waters, ideal for children.
-It is poorly organized and is quite busy in Summer (July, August).
-Please note that often irritating winds coming from South, transporting the sand with strength, which is so pleasant.
+The extensive, sheltered, and gently shelving sandy beach of Frangokastelo is truly magnificent, with sand and shallow turquoise waters, ideal for children.
+It is poorly organized and is quite busy in summer (July, August).
+Please note that often irritating winds coming from the South, transporting the sand with strength, which is so pleasant.

-Fragokastello provides many rooms to stay, restaurants, cafes and shops, but the nearest ATM and hospital is located in Sfakia.
+Fragokastello provides many rooms to stay in, restaurants, cafes, and shops, but the nearest ATM and hospital is located in Sfakia.